Sorority recruitment: Cost

+Sororities often cost a considerable amount of money in order to join, with the price varying based on factors determined by national headquarters or university requirements.

 Criticism

 Several sororities were criticized for their methods of recruitment.
 One notable incident was a recruitment video of Alpha Phi from the University of Alabama.
 The video was compared to Girls Gone Wild and was criticized by several for its lack of diversity and for its apparent sexism.
 The video was later removed from their YouTube channel.
 Another notable incident was a viral recruitment video of Alpha Delta Pi from the University of Texas where many individuals stack on top of each other behind their sorority house door.
 Many individuals on Twitter were horrified by the videos, some even comparing the recruitment method to the Gates of Hell.
 The sorority was also criticized for their lack of diversity.